 Setting up a Trust and Choosing a Trustee

 The person setting up or creating the Trust is usually called the Grantor, Settlor, or Trustor.
 The person initially in charge of managing the Trust is the Trustee.
-Make note of the main word in trustee: “trust.”
+Make note of the main word in the trustee: “trust.”
 Thus, it is essential that the trustee is someone you truly hold to be responsible, competent, and most importantly, loyal to you, your wishes, and your family’s best interest.
-It is not a light matter and there are a great deal of responsibilities attached with the role.
+It is not a light matter and there is a lot of responsibilities attached to the role.

 The Settlor can also be the Trustee if he or she wishes to manage their own Trust, which is many times the case.
 However, after the Settlor is named the official Trustee, the next in line to manage are the Successor Trustees.
 These can be adult children, family members, close friends, or even a financial institution (corporate trustee) or professional/private fiduciary.